-This tutorial shows how you can connect software component / unit test cases to SystemWeaver requirements and generate requirement coverage test reports and store them on a git repository.
-In the example we are implementing a simple software component performing basic mathematical operations in Python, although the methodology and some of the scripts can be reused.
-Figure 1 below describes the overall process.
+This article provides an example of how to connect software component / unit test cases to SystemWeaver requirements and generate requirement coverage test reports and store them in a git repository.
+In the example below, we are implementing a simple software component performing basic mathematical operations in Python.
+The same principle can be used in any build environment and some of the scripts can be reused.
+This principle also works for code to requirements coverage.

-At this point we check in the code again, which triggers the build process in the Azure build machine as seen in Figure 4.
-The build script (configuration of Azure is attached in azure-pipelines.yml) executes all test cases and generates a json file called converted_unit_test.json (see attachments).
+At this point, we check in the code again, which triggers the build process in the Azure build machine as shown below.
+The build script (configuration of Azure is attached in azure-pipelines.yml) executes all test cases and generates a json file called converted_unit_test.json.

 As you might notice in the Azure configuration, the test results are initially exported to a file called unit_test.json and then transformed to converted_unit_test.json using the Python script convert_json.py to the standard SystemWeaver format.

-In the Git repository, we also define a file called config.json (see attachments) which points to the current software component ID in SystemWeaver (math operation (v2)).
+In the Git repository, we also define a file called config.json which points to the current software component ID in SystemWeaver (math operation (Version 2)).
 The config file also specifies the address of the SystemWeaver REST API server and credentials to log into the server.
-Another script in the build process (read_sw_requirements.py - attached) uses this data to read requirements from SystemWeaver and generates a file called reqs.json – attached.
-A last script (create_pdf.py - attached) then utilized reqs.json and converted_unit_test.json to generate a pdf report which list all requirements under the component and shows the traceability to the test cases on each requirement and also presents the test results (testReport.pdf - attached) which looks like Figure 5.
+Another script in the build process (read_sw_requirements.py) uses this data to read requirements from SystemWeaver and generates a file called reqs.json.
+A last script (create_pdf.py) then utilizes reqs.json and converted_unit_test.json to generate a pdf report which lists all requirements under the component and shows the traceability to the test cases on each requirement.
+It also presents the test results in a PDF file (testReport.pdf):

-- Green signifies that a requirement under the component has been tested.
+- Green indicates that the requirement under the component has been tested.

-- Yellow signifies that a version of the requirement that is not under the current component has been tested.
-The developer should then check the updated requirement and do the necessary changes in the test script and update the reference to the correct version of the requirement.
+- Yellow indicates that a version of the requirement that is not under the current component has been tested.
+The developer should then check the updated requirement and make the necessary changes in the test script to update the reference to the correct version of the requirement.

-- Red signifies that a requirement has been tested that is not in the scope of the component.
+- Red indicates that the requirement that has been tested that is not in the scope of the component.
 The link should be removed from the test case or changed to a correct requirement ID.

 - White signifies that the requirement has no coverage on test side.
 A test method should be specified and linked to the requirement to assure full requirements test coverage.